mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 ## 4. Place self

-And finally, we center the `.layer-a` and `.layer-b` with the one cell they are both a part of
+And finally, we center the `.layer-a` and `.layer-b` within their one cell:

 <ConcentricSquares class="place-self" />